Antalya, Turkey

 12:30 pm

 Mehmet: Please come in.
-Have a tea with me.
+Please have a tea with me.

 Mehmet: Are you interested in hand woven carpets?